cblemaster/BasicTaskList.RazorPages/README.md

 ### UI Conventions:
 - Folders shown in a list are always sorted by Name
 - Tasks shown in a list are always sorted by Due Date, then by Name
-- When viewing tasks in a list, those that are important will have their name in bold font
-- When viewing tasks in a list, those that are complete will have their name in strikethrough font

 ### Instructions for running the application:
 - Instructions for creating the database from the provided script: TBD